cmaneu/deezer-net-api/README.md

 - Windows Phone 8,
 - Windows Store Apps (Windows 8).

 We do regular checks against Mono/Xamarin compiler, but it's not a priority (if something is broke, feel free to create an issue or a pull request :) ).

 ## Planned features

+A lot of work !

+- Access to user infos (albums, playlists, favourites artists, ...)
+- Access to user history
+- Access to Deezer exclusive content (top charts, editorial content, ...)

 ## Dependencies

 - Json.Net
 - Microsoft HTTP Library
+- Microsoft BCL Library

+## Unit tests

+We do provide unit tests for that library.
+As there is no clean ways to run the tests on every platform targeted by the SDK, for now, we only use the Windows Store apps unit test runner.

+We know that some initiatives - like [Test framework used in PCL Storage](http://pclstorage.codeplex.com/)
+- try to provide some solutions, but it's just the beginning of that lib.